Station safety

 Had a few drinks?

-It’s easy to momentarily forget the risks if you’re under the influence of drugs or alcohol.
+It’s easy to momentarily forget the risks if you’re under the influence of alcohol or other substances.
 At certain times through the year we see an increase in accidents where alcohol was a contributing factor.
 People who have consumed alcohol are more likely to slip, trip or fall or make irrational decisions such as running across the track.

 We’re improving passenger flow